-In addition to a slightly succinct but complete Getting Started guide, there’s an extensive FAQ available.
+In addition to a slightly succinct Getting Started guide, there’s an extensive FAQ available.
 It’s probably the most complete one I’ve seen for a P2P lending platform !

 I also appreciate that we get extremely detailed updates when features are added; for example, the recent auto-invest improvements were explained in a very extensive post that spanned several pages !

 It’s possible to contact the Bondster by phone, via e-mail or using a contact form on the website.